-How To Make Fresh Guava Juice At Home
+How to Make Fresh Guava Juice at Home

 How to Juice Guava Fruit

 One of the most refreshing and healthy drinks you can make requires just two guava fruits and water.
-Here on our farm in Brazil, we have a couple of guava trees and drink this frequently.
+Here on our farm in Brazil, we have a couple of guava trees and drink this juice frequently.

 I'll show you the two methods I use, to make the guava juice.
 All you'll need to make approximately a liter (2 pints) of juice is two guavas, cold water, and sugar (or alternative) if you like it sweetened.

-I tend to pick mine when they are under ripe and let them ripen in a bowl in the house.
+I tend to pick mine when they are under-ripe and let them ripen in a bowl in the house.
 If left on the tree, the birds and monkeys eat them during the day and the bats eat them at night!
 We are not the only ones who love this fruit.

 The guava we have here in Brazil has a thin yellow skin and pink flesh.
-There are other varieties around the world, some which have a cream or whitish flesh.
+There are other varieties around the world, some which have a cream colored or whitish flesh.
 The juicing methods will still be the same although you won't get that gorgeous splash of pink color.